Struggles with body image can turn little gay holidays into big mental marathons

 To those who aren’t as physically astute, you’d be surprised what you can accomplish when a few people cheer you on.
 In my case, I rose at 4:30 AM one morning to hike ten kilometres – despite my depressed pre-holiday diet of sweet and sour pork.

 Finally, don’t let age be a concern.
 None of us were in our twenties, but we were all young at heart.
 I’ve seen men in their eighties grab their hiking poles and lead the charge on excursions.
 On the other hand, I myself have been in bed by 8 PM with no remorse or judgment.
 Between jet lag and culture shock, it’s understandable and forgivable.
 Ultimately, Out Adventures are an easy way to see the world, interact with local cultures, and meet a great group of guys who will help you love yourself.

 I realized the good times were just getting started

 That first trip ended the day before my aforementioned fortieth birthday.
 It certainly abated my concerns about getting older.
-At our Farewell Dinner our tour leader surprised me with birthday cake for dessert (the server was kind enough to only light a single candle).
+At our Farewell Dinner, our tour leader surprised me with a birthday cake for dessert (the server was kind enough to only light a single candle).
 My “wish”, as I blew out the candle, was more a combination of gratitude and optimism.
 I thanked myself for having the courage to take the journey.
 And I realized my best vacations were yet to come.
-My body traveled far, my mind traveled further, and my pre-conceived notions about gay, small-group travel were left in the dust.
+My body travelled far, my mind travelled further, and my preconceived notions about gay, small-group travel were left in the dust.